 In April 2017 Australian news outlet NT News received an anonymous letter claiming to have information about where Peter Falconio’s body is buried.

-The writer of the letter is known only to be an Australian ex-pat now living in London who claims to have had no involvement in the murder themselves but have named an individual who helped Bradley Murdoch move and dispose of the body.
-They say this person came to them for advice and now they feel they must pass this information on for the family of Peter Falconio who have never been able to put their son to rest.
+The writer of the letter is thought to be an Australian ex-pat now living in London who claims to have had no involvement in the murder themselves but have named an individual who helped Bradley Murdoch move and dispose of the body.
+They say this person came to them for advice and now they feel they must pass this information on for the family of Peter Falconio who has never been able to put their son to rest.

 NT News has not named this second individual referring to him only as the ‘associate’, but it is a lead that police are reported to be taking seriously and are now following up.

 The typed letter sent via Airmail claims that the associate was a person recruited by Bradley Murdoch after the murder to help get rid of Peter Falconio’s body.
 Murdoch told the associate that he had killed a man in self-defense and ordered them to fly to Darwin and meet him in the outback.
 Terrified of Bradley Murdoch and what he was capable of the associate duly complied, although was not aware at the time, the letter says, that the murder being referred to was that of Peter Falconio.

 The letter states that Peter Falconio’s body was dismembered and put into two large bags and the associate was told by Murdoch to drive with the bags to Adelaide and then fly to Perth and dissolve the body parts in acid before dumping the remains in West Australia’s Swan River, the Huffington Post reports.
 The associate, worried about being caught on a plane with the bags, decided to take the train to Perth instead where he then buried the bags in Geraldton, Western Australia around 400 kilometers north of Perth.